-- A. The college fiscal agent is responsible for: - i.
+- A. The designated college official or fiscal officer is responsible for: - i.
 Verifying the student's districtwide debt, - ii.
-Notifying the student of the debt, - iii.
-Attempting to collect the debt. - B. All Maricopa Community College services will be withheld pending payment of debt at college fiscal office with cash, certified check or money order; or online with debit or credit card; or in person with credit card.
+Attempting to notify the student of the debt, and - iii.
+Attempting to collect the debt. - B. All Maricopa Community College services will be withheld pending payment of debt at designated college office with cash, certified check or money order; or online with debit or credit card; or in person with credit card.
 Student may be withdrawn from classes. - C. If other collection attempts fail, the Maricopa Community Colleges District Office will either collect or use other means available, including: - i.
 Collection agency, requiring payment of collection fees by the student; - ii.
-The Tax Refund Setoff Programs as stated in A.R.S. §42-133; - iii.
-Litigation, requiring payment of court costs and legal fees by the student. - D. Debt Holds may be lifted by the appropriate College or District business services designee for the extension of services provided that at least one of the following conditions are met:. - i.
+The Tax Refund Setoff Programs as stated in A.R.S. §42-1122; - iii.
+Litigation, requiring payment of court costs and legal fees by the student. - D. Debt Holds may be lifted by the appropriate College or District business services designee for the extension of services provided that at least one of the following conditions are met: - i.
 MCCCD staff verify that full payment has been made to another College; - ii.
 The College can deduct payment from a financial aid award made to the student (referring to student authorization guidelines for regulations on applying federal financial aid to debt balances); - iii.
-A third party not related to the student, such as an emplyer or state agency, makes a verified payment directly to the College; - iv.
+A third party not related to the student, such as an employer or state agency, makes a verified payment directly to the College; - iv.
 It is determined and verified with the appropriate MCCCD office that the hold resulted from a system error, and the error is due to an activity that requires correction by the appropriate College or District personnel.